 Don’t forget the monthly cost of a high-quality kitten food.
 This may be dry or a combination of wet and dry.
 A litter pan only needs to be replaced occasionally, but you will need to purchase cat litter as needed.

 Something that may often be overlooked is a pet sitter or boarding.
-If you travel or vacation , you will need to hire a pet sitter to take care of your cat while you’re away.
+If you travel or go on vacation, you will need to hire a pet sitter.
+They will take care of your cat while you’re away.
 Cats are pretty easy to care for, but the cost can still add up quickly!

 Kittens and Cats Are Messy!

 Kittens and cats can be very messy little creatures.
-Not only do they kick litter out of the litter box and onto the floor, it can sometimes hit the wall and be accompanied by some extra goodies (pee or poop).
+They not only kick litter out of the litter box and onto the floor.
+It can sometimes hit the wall.
+It may even be accompanied by some extra goodies (pee or poop).
 You may even find a random turd on the floor in the middle of your living room.
 Perhaps it stuck to the britches and they flung it off later.

-If you find that you kitty is kicking liter outside of the box, try offering the cat a bigger, deeper litter box. you can even opt for one that they have to walk into, or a covered pan.
-Ultimately, you may find that your cat is the special kind, the kind that will always kick litter onto the floor. 🙂
+If your kitty is kicking litter outside of the box, try offering a bigger litter box.
+Make sure it is deeper.
+You can even opt for one that they have to walk into, or a covered pan.
+Ultimately, you may find that your cat is the special kind.
+It is the kind that will always kick litter onto the floor. 🙂

 Kitten Proofing Your Home